-For students attending the Master programme in Global Health Selection and Nomination
+For students attending the Master’s Programme in Health Economics, Policy and Management Selection and nomination

-Is it Difficult to be Nominated to Exchange Studies?
+Is it Difficult to be Nominated for Exchange Studies?

-The programme has set a number of selection rules for exchange studies within the Master's programme in Global Health.
+The programme has set a number of selection rules for exchange studies within the Master's Programme in Health Economics, Policy and Management.
 You must meet a number of basic requirements: